Free website audit · a plan and a fair price built around your business · no lock-in

 What happens when a hungry customer finds you on Google.

 1. Customer searches "[food] near me" or types your URL directly.
-Your UK Web Marketing site loads in under a second (vs. 4–8 seconds on Wix or Just Eat's listing page).
+Your own site loads in under a second (vs. 4 to 8 seconds on Wix or Just Eat's listing page).

 2. They land on a menu page with prices, sections, photos.
 No third-party "platform fee" pop-up, no rival takeaway suggested at the top, no upsell to Plus subscription.

 4. Checkout: Stripe-hosted, Apple Pay / Google Pay enabled.
-Card details never touch your server, so you don't need to be PCI-compliant yourself.
+Card details never touch your server, so you do not need to be PCI-compliant yourself.
 Customer enters phone + delivery address + any notes.

 6. Customer data lives in your TicketWave HQ dashboard.
 Name, phone, address, order history.
 Exportable as CSV any time.
 Yours, not Deliveroo's.